|Country:||United States of America (USA)|

 Origin and Geneology of the Amarillo Hop

-The Amarillo hop was accidentally discovered by Virgil Gamache Farms in 1990 when they found it growing alongside their Liberty field.
-They began cultivating it then patented it as a new variety.
+The Amarillo hop variety was accidentally discovered by Virgil Gamache Farms in 1990 when they found it growing alongside their Liberty hop field.
+They began cultivating it in 1991, then patented it as a new variety in 2003.
 It was originally patented under the identifier of VGXP01.
-It was released to the public in 2003.
+It was released to the public shortly after receiving the patent.

 Flavor & Aroma Profile of Amarillo Hops